coinevo/documents/docs/es/commands/README.md

 ### addnode "node" "add|remove|onetry"

 Attempts to add a node with a known IP address.
 This command is useful for new wallets that are having trouble making peer connections.
 Here are some good IP addresses to add, you can put these commands in one after another, then the wallet will try for a few minutes to make a peer connection with each.
-Qtumd returns nothing:
+Evod returns nothing:

 ```
 addnode 35.200.159.68:3888 add